world war IV

 A critical problem facing climate warriors is the atrophy of basic research in our country, thanks in part to long-time political grandstanding, set to the mocking steady drumbeat of the Golden Fleece Awards.
 The reality is that fundamental research is not the ultimate taxpayer rip-off (the Department of Defense is), but rather it’s the seed, the cotyledon of innovation.
 The Goldyledon initiative is about restoring a basic research mindset of query and exploration in the general public, starting with systematic community-based proofs that each and every Golden Fleece ever awarded was a mistake.
 What do woodpeckers have to do with it?
 You’ll just have to find out…

 The outmoded concept of economic growth is consistently wielded like a weapon by the petrosaurs and their supporters to keep us from the green economy that will actually outgrow theirs as we outgrow them.
 It’s time for them to be disarmed.
 People have been talking for years about getting rid of GDP as a measure of anything for years, there have been more than a dozen alternatives developed (the OECD’s is our current favorite), what are we waiting for?
-A political movement to settle on a new measure and force policymakers and the media to start using it instead.
+A: A political movement to settle on a new measure and force policymakers and the media to start using it instead.
 HDP will be that movement–it even already has a sticker you can plaster everywhere to help generate momentum…

 It’s clear from the last four years that one thing our polity badly needs is a shared body of facts to work with, and a shared environment to work on them.
 One thing Americans across the spectrum will still do together is play games.
 Enter Cicero, a gaming environment in which issues, not states, have electoral votes and you win them by answering a majority of questions about the issue correctly, questions that are truly fair and balanced, optimistic, grounded in both history and innovation.
 And that’s only what might be called the “exploratory committee” level of a game experience to include the inline creation of parties, issue ad campaigns, community-contributed content, and more.
-We created a version of this game for middle school civics classes some years ago, with limited, extremely boring (read: standards-based) content, and the metrics were nevertheless through the duomo–90%+ of users said they’re recommend it to friends, for example, with even higher percentages saying they’re recommend and play it even more if we added the features we were contemplating…
+We created a version of this game for middle school civics classes some years ago, with limited, extremely boring (read: standards-based) content, and the metrics were nevertheless through the duomo–90%+ of users said they’re recommend it to friends, for example, with even higher percentages saying they’d recommend and play it even more if we added the features we were contemplating…

 If we’re going to prevail in the challenges we face, we have to be less divided.
 There’s nowhere in America that’s more fractious and acrimonious than Twitter, and arguably no more politically embittering, scarring experience online than being the victim of a Twitter mob or caught in the cross-fire of a Twitter flame war.
 FDTW, aka the Twitter Fire Department, would be an online network of individuals across the spectrum dedicated to protecting those being mobbed and putting out the flames, with an important twist, liberal firefighters (publicly identifying themselves as such) would be defending conservatives who are under attack and vice versa.
 Don’t agree?
 Don’t join.
 But understand that “equivalence” has nothing to do with this, nor does who “started it,” and when you attack (or are attacked), we hope to be there…

 Thanks to the Net, political campaign are increasingly financially powered by we, the people, but most of our contributions are blown on TV ads (because campaign condultants get a cut of every ad buy) that haven’t worked since the 20th century, and nothing gets done in government without the approval of the 1%.
-Rippletide (a tidal wave of those “tiny ripples of hope” we put out every time we contribute, would be a platform/service that would allow small donors to pool and direct their contributions, forcing politicians to spend our donations more efficiently, give us a proper seat at the table, and take action on the many solutions that 70-80% of us agree on–many climate-related–that one percenters and special interests have been blocking…
+Rippletide (a tidal wave of those “tiny ripples of hope” we put out every time we contribute, would be a platform/service that would allow small donors to pool and direct their contributions, forcing politicians to spend our donations more efficiently, give us a proper seat at the table, and take action on the many solutions that 70-80% of us agree on–many climate-related–that darksters and special interests have been blocking…

 Government can’t police polluters and bad corporate actors alone; traditionally, we the people have used the legal system to complement its efforts.
 Our most powerful weapon has been the class action lawsuit, which in recent years pro-business (at all costs) courts have eviscerated as a tool for us.
 When confronted with uncomfortable conversations, businesses like to “take it offline;” we’ll be doing the opposite.
 Using a combination of load-balancing techniques developed by crowdsourced expert systems, reciprocity technologies developed for e-commerce/online finance, and online community-building best practices, Class Action will galvanize rapid, sustainable, and scalable collective action that will make the corporate-judicial state wish it had left OG class action alone.
 Bottle, meet genie…

 Who doesn’t at least secretly believe they can predict the future?
 Soothplayers is a game environment where players can test their mettle in a variety of categories by answering simple questions about the near term future–the number of named hurricanes there will be, what will happen to a specific company’s stock price, who will win the National League pennant, etc.–with new questions in every category every day.
-Over time, they’ll establish “dispersion averages” and we’ll establish leaderboards.
+Over time, they’ll establish “dispersion averages” (or something else other than batting averages) and we’ll establish leaderboards.
 Along the way, each player will start laying out their long-term visions for the world so all can see what our best predictors think is coming next as they develop, through gameplay, the kind of forward-looking mindset we’re all going to need to have…

 If you’ve spent any time on the site, you know this one’s already up and running–in fact, some of you have already been contributing to it.
 From tobacco to climate and beyond, language has been a full set of tools for the merchants of doubt, and our side–the human side–has had some notable screw-ups in this area–how long will it be, for example, before deniers accept that hot air kicking the polar vortex downstairs to us is a serious climate problem, after we spent decades talking about “global warming.”
 In politics, words have power, which is why politicians are always creating them.
 Together we have to make ours better, and try not to have too much fun doing it…